 Embark on the three-mile Fern Creek, Lost, and Canopy loop trails, one of the most popular routes in the park, taking you through serene forests and past rushing streams, like something from a fairytale.

 Alternatively, the four-mile Ben Johnson trail will take you further off the beaten track into the redwood forest.

 In southern California, put on your hiking shoes in Torrey Pines State Reserve, where views abound.
 Located in San Diego, this park features trails that weave along the coastal cliffside and Pinus Torreyana, the country’s most rare pine tree.

 The two-mile Torrey Pines Beach Trail Loop is a favorite, with a portion of the walk atop the cliffs with several overlooks, and a venture down to the beach where you can cool off in the ocean if you’d like.
 If you’re short on time, try the Guy Fleming trail, which extends less than a mile.

 From coastal paddling to drifting through the state’s rivers and lakes, kayaking is one of the most enjoyable ways to explore California’s many waterways.

 Uncover why Monterey Bay is referred to as the “Serengeti of the Sea”, as you paddle along the coast where kelp forests and canyons are host to rich marine life.

-Keep an eye out for otters, loons, dolphins, leopard sharks, and sea lions as you make your way around the sheltered bay.
+Keep an eye out for otters, loons, dolphins, leopard sharks, and sea lions as you make your way around the sheltered bay, which is home to some of the best beaches in Monterey.
 Get your waterproof camera ready to capture shots of the famous Cannery Row as well, a symbol of Monterey in the scenic harbor.